 The buyers perspective is to:

-Take advantage of awareness that a company is undervalued
+Take advantage of the fact that a company is undervalued

 Achieve growth more rapidly than by internal effort